spiffe/tornjak/docs/keycloak-configuration.md

 # Option 1: Realm Import

 - The easiest way to create a realm is by using the import feature.
-To create the Tornjak realm download [this](examples/Tornjak-keycloak-realm-import.json) file.
+To create the Tornjak realm, download [Tornjak-keycloak-realm-import.json](/examples/Tornjak-keycloak-realm-import.json) file.

 - And import to Keycloak by going to Realm settings.